-In November 2019, the Company entered into a worldwide exclusive license agreement with Amgen, Inc. ("Amgen") for briquelimab (formerly known as AMG-191 and JSP191) that also includes translational science and materials from The Board of Trustees of the Leland Stanford Junior University ("Stanford") (the "Amgen License Agreement").
-The Company was assigned and accepted Amgen's rights and obligations, effective November 21, 2019, for under the Investigator Sponsored Research Agreement (the "ISRA"), entered into in June 2013, between Amgen and The Board of Trustees of the Leland Stanford, Junior University ("Stanford") and the Quality Agreement between Amgen and Stanford, effective as of October 7, 2015.
-Under the ISRA, the Company received an option to negotiate a definitive license with Stanford for rights to certain Stanford intellectual property related to the study of briquelimab in exchange for an option exercise fee of \$1.0 million, \$1.0 million, payable over a two-year period (the "Option").
+In November 2019, the Company entered into a worldwide exclusive license agreement with Amgen Inc. ("Amgen") for briquelimab (formerly known as AMG-191 and JSP191) that also includes translational science and materials from The Board of Trustees of the Leland Stanford Junior University ("Stanford") (the "Amgen License Agreement").
+The Company was assigned and accepted Amgen's rights and obligations, effective November 21, 2019, under the Investigator Sponsored Research Agreement (the "ISRA"), entered into in June 2013, between Amgen and Stanford, and the Quality Agreement between Amgen and Stanford, effective as of October 7, 2015.
+Under the ISRA, the Company received its option to negotiate and entered into a definitive license with Stanford for rights to certain Stanford intellectual property related to the study of briquelimab in exchange for an option exercise fee of \$1.0 million, payable over a two-year period (the "Option") (see Stanford License Agreement below).
 The Company exercised the Option on June 2, 2020.
 As a result, the Company has worldwide exclusive rights to develop and commercialize briquelimab.